chaos-mesh/chaos-mesh/README.md

 > **Note:**
 >
-> This readme and related documentation are a Work in Progress.
+> This readme and related documentation are Work in Progress.

 Chaos Mesh is a cloud-native Chaos Engineering toolset that orchestrates chaos on Kubernetes environment.
 At the current stage, it has the following components: